Common signing patterns

 Activate CredentialPOST /v1/vaults/credentials/activate{"credentialId": "..."}

-Note: In Sign Transaction, keyId is the Due Vault ID (e.g., key_2lRmxX5KBYRzMg) returned when creating the vault.
+Note: In Sign Transaction, keyId is the Due Wallet ID (e.g., key_2lRmxX5KBYRzMg) returned when creating the wallet.

 Sequence Diagram